 See a list of Anthropology Programs by Clicking Here!

 Anthropology is the study of man and society.
-Individuals in this field try to understand the various dynamics that control behavior and interaction, and how societies and societal norms develop.
-Anthropologists utilize a variety of research techniques and analyses tools in order to better understand respective societies, either for comparison or context.
+Anthropologists seek to understand the various dynamics that control behavior and interactions along with the development of societal norms.
+Anthropologists utilize a variety of research techniques and analyses tools in their work.
+Such tools help provide clarity to better understand respective societies, either for comparison purposes or by providing rich context.

 What is Anthropology?

-Anthropology is a course of study that analyzes humans and human behavior from a variety of perspectives to better understand where we came from, how we have changed through time and influences that caused change.
-Students studying anthropology will utilize a historical lens of humans, their decedents and related taxonomic classifications (domain, kingdom, phylum, class, order, family, genus, species) coupled with behavioral, social, and cultural impacts across time.
+Anthropology is a course of study that analyzes humans and human behavior from a variety of perspectives.
+Studying humans in this regard helps understand we came from, how we have changed, and influences preempting change.
+Students in anthropological studies will utilize a historical lens of analyzing human beings.
+Humans are assessed via their decedents and related taxonomic classifications.
+This unique approach helps inform behavioral, social, and cultural impacts of humans across time.

 Students majoring in anthropology will develop a variety of transferable skills while in school that apply directly to a broad spectrum of jobs.
 Skills an anthropology major will develop include a curiosity about others and other cultures, empathy, social-self confidence, persuasiveness, zeal for learning, decision making, analytic skills, ideals, and a healthy world-view.

 The exact classes taken while matriculating in an anthropology degree program will vary by program and school and specific area of emphasis within anthropology.
 A swath of classes you may register for while in an anthropology program may include the following classes: cultural anthropology, forensic anthropology, archaeology, diversity studies, philosophy, biological anthropology, sociology, paleontology, cultural anthropology, evolution, physical anthropology, linguistics, psychology, ethnology, biology, human behavior, genetics, legal anthropology, medical anthropology, world politics, urban studies, and research methods.